allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 public abstract class EventBase { }
 ```

-As you can see I already equipped the base state with all the properties we will need later to orchestrate this
+As you can see, I already equipped the base state with all the properties we will need later to orchestrate this
 process:

 - `UserId` — tells us who is repaying,